 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Many physicians and dietary experts recommend eating nuts and seeds.
-In addition, diets that include nuts and seeds are vegetarian diets, the Weston Price diet, the GAPS diet, the Paleo diet and others.
-Nutritional balancing does not recommend nuts and seeds, with the exception of roasted almond butter.
-Here are the reasons why:
+Many physicians and dietary experts recommend eating nuts and seeds because they are nutritious foods.
+Popular diets that include nuts and seeds are vegetarian diets, the Weston Price diet, the GAPS diet, the Paleo diet and others.